ashbrook-io/ashbrook-io.github.io/_posts/2022-04-25-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

 This is pretty simple, but msgraph uses the app registration and authorization with azure ad currently to do the token exchange for a request to msgraph for a file on 0365 sharepoint which is where the data is stored.
 This is a simple solution that just allows us to provide access to AzureAD users which we can then lock down on the sharepoint folder in terms of access to what they can get data on.
 We can also version the files and pull multiple versions to make trends if desired.
 This is infrequently used, but it's an easy way to show trends over time without saving a table for that data since you can just pull it out via msgraph.

 Firstly, I went ahead and created a blank of the project with the setup that I use currently.
 I haven't actually created a project template for it previously, so now seemed like a good time.
 I present [stunning-bassoon](https://github.com/royashbrook/stunning-bassoon)!
-Thank goodness for the random name generator, I am terrible with names and normally name these things something super boring like 't0'.
+Thank goodness for the random name generator, I am terrible with generating fun names and normally name these things something super boring like 't0'.

 Now I want to add the auth and other sync details that I want, for that I'll create a new project based on stunning-bassoon named [laughing-barnacle](https://github.com/royashbrook/laughing-barnacle).
 I love these names. =) I'll probably just call this lb for short moving forward.